HarvardPL/formulog/README.md

 ## Setup

+Dependencies:

+* JRE 1.8+
+* The SMT solver Z3 (in particular, you need to have the `z3` binary on your path)

 ### Prepackaged JAR

 You can find a prepackaged JAR file in the Releases section of the GitHub repository.
-You will need to separately install the SMT solver Z3 so that the executable `z3` is on your path.

 ### Building from source

-Dependencies:
+Additional dependencies:

+* JDK 1.8+
 * Maven
-* JDK 1.8+
-* Z3 (in particular, you need to have the `z3` binary on your path)

 To build an executable JAR, run the command `mvn package` from the project directory.
 This will create an executable JAR with a name like